 1 teaspoon salt

 6-8 cups Bob’s Red Mill Whole Grain Low-Carb Baking Mix

 8-10 whole green Sicilian olives, as above, for decoration

-Warm the milk, water, and sugar until warm to the touch (a bit warmer than body temperature).
+Warm the milk, water (and a pinch of sugar if you’re okay with it) until warm to the touch (a bit warmer than body temperature).
 Stir in the yeast and leave it until it foams up a bit.
 Some yeast packets aren’t very foamy, but a little island of paleness will show up after about 10 minutes…and that’s enough!

-Next, remove the pits from the olives.
+Next, if you didn’t but pitted olives, remove the pits.
 I highly recommend buying pitted olives.
 It’s worth the money in laborious time saved!
 I do this by laying a large chef’s knife on top of an olive and giving the flat of the blade small *thump* with the heel of my hand.
 This loosens the pit enough to pick it out of the olive’s flesh.
 Chop the olives into pea-sized pieces.
 You need to end up with two cups of chopped olives.